Raptors surprisingly busy at trade deadline | Globalnews.ca

 Olynyk grew up in Toronto before moving to Kamloops as a teenager and was traded to his boyhood team by the Utah Jazz on Feb.
 8, 2024, ahead of last season’s trade deadline.

-He signed a two-year extension with the Raptors on March 4 worth a reported US$26.25 million.
+He signed a two-year extension with the Raptors on March 4 worth a reported $26.25 million.

 Olynyk also started the 2024-25 campaign injured with back issues, but has averaged seven points, 3.6 rebounds and 2.3 assists so far this season.